 University of Florida contributes exciting and innovative research to the worldwide plant community.
-Keep up to date with what solutions are being provided for the Green Industry and Master Gardeners.
+Keep up to date with what solutions are being provided for the Green Industry and Master Gardener volunteers.

 Selected New and Updated EDIS Documents

 EDIS is the Electronic Data Information Source of UF/IFAS Extension.

 The Other Side of the Story: Greenhouse and Nursery Producers' Perceptions about Neonicotinoid Insecticides and Pollinator Friendly Labeling

 The purpose of this report is to summarize ornamental plant producers' perceptions about neonicotinoid labeling and anticipated changes in production practices due to neonicotinoids labeling policy intervention.
 The target audience is industry, state agency, and public stakeholders involved in decisions and policy making related to the use of neonicotinoid insecticides in the U.S. ornamental plants industry.
 Khachatryan, Hayk, Xuan Wei, and Alicia Rihn.
 2021.